anoulom/Deep_learning_Got_Cluster/README.md

 Of course you can apply this process to all other topic like food recognition, cars or cats/dogs recognition....

-The notebook also shows how to pick up bunch of images from Google quickly for images recognition
+The notebook also shows how to pick up bunch of images quickly from Google to build your own image database